rust-bitcoin/rust-bitcoin/README.md

 ### Mutation tests

-We have started doing mutation testing with [mutagen](https://github.com/llogiq/mutagen).
-To run these tests first install the latest dev version with `cargo +nightly install --git https://github.com/llogiq/mutagen` then run with `RUSTFLAGS='--cfg=mutate' cargo +nightly mutagen`.
+We are doing mutation testing with [cargo-mutants](https://github.com/sourcefrog/cargo-mutants).
+To run these tests first install with `cargo install --locked cargo-mutants` then run with `cargo mutants --in-place --no-shuffle`.
+Note that running these mutation tests will take on the order of 10's of minutes.

 ### Code verification